redhat-performance/jetlag/docs/tips-and-vars.md

 Performance lab chart is available [here](https://wiki.rdu3.labs.perfscale.redhat.com/usage/#Private_Networking).

 ## Extra vars for by-path disk reference

+> [!TIP]
-**Note:** For bare-metal deployment of OCP 4.13 or greater it is advisable to set the extra vars for by-path reference for the installation as sometimes disk names get swapped during boot discovery (e.g., sda and sdb).
-Using the PCI paths (in a homogeneous Scale or Performance lab cloud) should be consistent across all the machines, and isn't subject to change during discovery.
-Below are the extra vars along with the hardware used.
+> For bare-metal deployment of OCP 4.13 or greater it is advisable to
+> set the extra vars for by-path reference for the installation as sometimes disk
+> names get swapped during boot discovery (e.g., sda and sdb).
+Using the PCI
+> paths (in a homogeneous Scale or Performance lab cloud) should be consistent across
+> all the machines, and isn't subject to change during discovery.
+Below are the
+> extra vars along with the hardware used.

 You can also set `sno_install_disk` for SNO deployments.

 If the machine configurations in your cloud are not homogeneous, you'll need to edit the inventory file to set appropriate install paths for each machine.

+> [!CAUTION]
-*NOTE*: Editing your inventory file is not recommended unless absolutely necessary, as you won't be able to use the `create-inventory.yml` playbook again without overwriting your customizations!
+> Editing your inventory file is not recommended unless absolutely
+> necessary, as you won't be able to use the `create-inventory.yml` playbook again
+> without overwriting your customizations!

 **Scale Lab**